 |June 5, 2013.
 Apparently being handled by Hasbro exclusively, they will have a presence at this year's Comic Con, July 18.
 An exclusive doll, Glitter 'N Gold Jem/Jerrica will be available for sale to attendees, presumably the majority of these will then be scalped on eBay.
 Glitter 'N Gold Rio Pacheco is also introduced.|

 |July 2013: Broadway Magic (W Club Member doll) announced, The Stingers (Riot, Minx and Rapture) are previewed and ship in late September.|

 |December 2013: The Who is He Kissing Giftset is shipped; Stage Essentials sets are previewed.|

 The Countess Du Voisin doll is made available to entice prospective W Club members.
-Raya and Jetta are announced and shipped, along with, surprise!
+Raya and Jetta are announced mid February and shipped in March, along with, surprise!
 Astral Eldrich who never made it past prototype stage in Hasbro's time.
-In late march a Pizzazz/Jem set is previewed and shipped to W Club members; it will become available to the general public on April 4th.
-There have already been sightings of a Clash sleeve on a Jetta doll, so it seems likely that a Clash doll will materialize soon.

 |March 2014: A Jem Movie is announced.|

 |In late March the In Stiches Pizzazz & Jem set is previewed and shipped to W Club members which become available to the general public on April 4th.|

 |Clash Montgomery, "Danse" Dvorak, "Video" Montgomery & Regine Cesaire, was announced for sale mid May, 2014.
 Shipped mid June.|